 Today is Emoticon’s Day!
 It is worth to learn about their history

-The first smiley was used by Professor Scott Fahlman of Carnegie Mellon University in 1982, but the idea of typographical smiley made up of punctuation marks appeared for the first time on 30 March 1881 in the satirical magazine Puck:
+On the 19th September we celebrate Emoticon’s Day.
+The first smiley was used by Professor Scott Fahlman of Carnegie Mellon University in 1982, but the idea of typographical smiley made up of punctuation marks appeared for the first time on 30 March 1881 in the satirical magazine Puck.

 Here is the first message containing an emoticon:

 19-Sep-82 11:44 Scott E Fahlman 🙂

 I propose that the following character sequence for joke markers:

 Read it sideways.
 Actually, it is probably more economical to mark